plasmacel/makekit/MANUAL.md

 #### `mk config BUILD_TYPE`

 Creates a build system configuration for the specified `BUILD_TYPE`.
-If it has been already created, then this command will update it.
-This command is mandatory when files has been added or removed from the source.
+If it has been already created, then this command will refresh it.
+This command is also required when files has been added or removed from the source.

 #### `mk refresh BUILD_TYPE`